MicrosoftDocs/Contribute/Contribute/markdown-reference.md

     > This quote block is indented four spaces.

-For a similar example using images, see [Indent images in Markdown](/contribute/contribute-how-to-create-screenshot?branch=master#indent-images-in-markdown).

 ## Links

 For information on syntax for links, see [Use links in documentation](how-to-write-links.md).